BadreeshShetty/badreeshshetty.github.io/README.md

 ## Publication Statistics:
-The above published articles have garnered over 1 million views and have been cited in over 40 @ [Google Scholar](https://scholar.google.com/citations?hl=en&user=Co3P1TwAAAAJ) with a focus on machine learning and data science concepts.
+The above published articles have garnered over 1 million views and have been cited in over 40 studies @ [Google Scholar](https://scholar.google.com/citations?hl=en&user=Co3P1TwAAAAJ) with a focus on machine learning and data science concepts.

 - Syndicated 4 articles in [Built-In](https://builtin.com/authors/badreesh-shetty), a reputable publisher as an expert contributor in the Data Science Domain.
 - Authored and contributed articles on Medium's [TowardsDataScience](https://medium.com/@badreeshshetty) platform, gaining 1,100 followers.